eaudeweb/eaudeweb-volto-slate-label/README.md

 ## Features

-This Volto addon introduces a dynamic hover popup functionality that enhances content interactivity.
+This Volto addon introduces a dynamic hover/click popup functionality that enhances content interactivity.
 When a user hovers over specific, pre-defined words or phrases in the text, a small popup appears, displaying additional information, explanations, or related content.
 This feature is ideal for providing tooltips, quick definitions, or contextual information directly within your Plone/Volto site, improving user experience and engagement.

 ## Volto version